 There are several other key features to kaizen as defined by Imai.
 He believes improvements should be based on building from many small changes as opposed to major change.
 Also, if those changes and ideas are coming from the bottom and rising to the top, as in, from the workers, then those ideas are more aligned to the objectives of the organization and can be implemented easier.

-Furthermore, Imai believes that ideas from the people working on the frontlines of the company’s efforts are more attuned to how to improve process than an outside consultant.
+Furthermore, Imai believes that ideas from the people working on the frontlines of the company’s efforts are more attuned to how to improve processes than an outside consultant.
 Consequently, employees should always be looking for ways to improve performance.

 Imai suggests that making workers take ownership for their efforts will improve their ability to offer realistic ideas to improve the overall business.
 Strategically, he believes in figuring out how to increase the effective delivery for the customer and how flexibility helps achieve that goal.